 A cloud application is an application program that functions or executes in the cloud; the application can exhibit some characteristics of a pure desk-top application and some characteristics of a pure web-based application.
-A desktop application resides entirely on a single device at the user's location-(it does not necessarily have to be a desktop computer), and on the other hand, a web application is stored entirely on a remote server and is delivered over the Internet through a browser interface.
+A desktop application resides entirely on a single device at the user's location-(itdoesnot necessarily have to be be desk top computer), and on the other hand, a web applications stored entirely on a remote server and is delivered over the Internet through a browser interface.

 Like desktop applications, cloud applications can provide fast responsiveness and can work offline.
 Like web applications, cloud applications need not permanently reside on the localdevice, but they canbeeasilyupdatedonline.
-Cloud applicationsare, therefore, under theuser's constant control, yet they need not always consume storage space on the user's computer or communications device.
-Assuming that the user has a reasonably fast Internet connection, a well-written cloud application offers all the interactivity of a desktop application along withthe portability of awebapplication.
+Cloud applicationsare, therefore, under the user's constant control, yet they need not always consume storage space on the user's computer or communications device.
+Assuming that the user has a reasonably fast Internet connection, a well-written cloud application offers all the interactivity of a desktop application along with the portability of a web application.

-A cloud application can be used with a web browser connected to the Internet.
-Now, it is possible for the user interface portion of the application to exist on the local device and for the user to cache data locally, enabling full offline mode when desired.
-Also, a cloud application, unlike a web app, can be used in any sensitive situation where wireless devices-connectivity-are not allowed (i.e., evenwhen no Internet connection is available for some period).
+A cloud application can be used with a web browser connected to the Internet.Now, it is possible for the user interface portion of the application to exist n the local device and for the user to cache data locally, enabling full offline mode when desired.
+Also, a cloud application, unlike a web app, can be used in any sensitive situation where wireless devices-connectivity-are not allowed (i.e., evenwhen noInternet connection is available for some period).